Olive-sided flycatcher: Reproduction

-Olive-sided flycatchers breed once per year and usually get clutches of 3 to 4 eggs.
-The incubation period lasts for 15 to 19 days and so does the nestling period.
-The egg size is approximately 0.8-0.9 inches long by 0.6-0.7 inches wide and is a creamy white colour with brownish spots that form a ring on the larger end of the egg.
-The nest location is chosen by the female and is usually on a horizontal branch of coniferous trees, but have also been seen on other types of trees.
-The lowest nest was 5 feet high on a tree and the highest was 197 feet.
+Olive-sided flycatchers breed once per year and usually lay clutches of 3 to 4 eggs.
+The incubation period lasts for 15 to 19 days and so does the nestling stage.
+The egg is approximately 0.8–0.9 inches long by 0.6–0.7 inches wide and is a creamy white colour with brownish spots that form a ring on the larger end of the egg.
+The nest location is chosen by the female and is usually on a horizontal branch of coniferous trees, but they have also been seen on other types of trees.
+The lowest nest was 5 feet high and the highest was 197 feet.
 In Western regions, olive-sided flycatchers tend to have higher nests than in their Eastern distributions.
 The nest is about 4.6 inches wide on the outside and 2.8 inches wide on the inside and is cup-shaped.
-The outer part is made with twigs and small branches, while the inside is usually lined with finer material such as grass, lichen, needles, etc. The hatching are born naked and helpless.
+The outer part is made with twigs and small branches, while the inside is usually lined with finer material such as grass, lichen, and needles.
+The hatching are born naked and helpless.
 The male defends a large area around the nesting territory.
 Both parents feed the young birds.

 Diet

 Hawking is the main feeding method used by olive-sided flycatchers.
 They feed on flying insects (e.g., bees, wasps, moths, beetles, grasshoppers, etc.) and capture them in the air.
 They will sometimes feed on fruit during migration and non-breeding season.

-During parental care, olive-sided flycatchers were found to consume its chicks' fecal sacs.
-Indeed, both sexes appear to do so within the first week of hatchings' lives, then start to remove them from the nest.
-This behaviour is thought to act as a supplement in the parental nutrition.
+During parental care, olive-sided flycatchers consume its chicks' fecal sacs.
+Both sexes do so within the first week of hatchings' lives, then start to remove them from the nest.
+This behaviour is thought to supplement the parental nutrition.